 Consider the following battery pack welding application.
-The 90° peel test strength of interconnecting tab weld was about 1 dN.
+The 90° peel test strength of interconnecting tab weld was about 1 dN with the established welding process that produced heavy "sparking".
 After optimizing the weld energy and weld force, all "sparking" was eliminated.
 The peel strength rose to an average of 5 dN, and the electrode life improved by a factor of three times or more.
-"Sparking" is a potential contra-indicator of weld quality.
+"Sparking" is a contra-indicator of weld quality.